 - Static data using the data property

-- Dynamic data using state object
+- Dynamic data using the state object

 Passing static data to a route